 Religious communities depend heavily upon the leadership skills of both volunteers and professional staff.
 These people must have integrity, intelligence, faith, knowledge and creativity.
-They must be humble and kind, yet also bold and assertive when necessary to help their organizations address challenges and seize opportunities to advance its mission.
+They must be humble and kind, yet also bold and assertive when necessary to help their organization address its challenges and seize opportunities to advance its mission.

-Who is the best qualified Jewish professional, whether rabbi, cantor, educator, administrator, or fundraiser?
-The answer to this question depends largely on the particulars of the job and of the organization, but one thing is clear: there is no single demographic profile of a successful Jewish professional.
-Too often, Jewish organizations have forgotten this simple fact, setting aside the most talented people in favor of those who conform to preconceived profiles of Jewish leadership.
+Who is the best qualified Jewish professional, whether rabbi, cantor, educator, administrator or fundraiser?
+The answer to this question depends largely on the particulars of the job and of the organization, but one thing is clear--there is no single demographic profile of a successful Jewish professional.
+Too often Jewish organizations forget this simple fact, setting aside the most talented people in favor of ones who conform to preconceived profiles of Jewish leadership.
 This tendency to look at the container rather than at its contents hurts both organizations and professionals.

-The North American Jewish community has become beautifully diverse, yet its professionals, especially its clergy, have often been expected to look like the leaders of past generations.
-For us to succeed, we must draw upon the talents of all of our people, lay and professional, and become discerning judges of leadership potential.
+The American Jewish community is becoming increasingly diverse, yet its professionals, especially its clergy, are often expected to look like the leaders of past generations.
+In order for us to succeed we must draw upon the talents of all of our people, lay and professional, and become discerning judges of leadership potential.
 Congregations and other communal organizations that focus on external characteristics severely limit their options.
-Congregations, schools, and organizations that instead embrace the diversity of today's Conservative clergy will encounter Torah in its many glorious forms, its traditional "70 Faces."
+Rather they should look for the rabbi, cantor, educator or administrator who is the best fit for their current situation.